sftpplus/sftpplus-docs/chevah/server/static/documentation/developer/http-api.rst

 POST
 ^^^^

-POST for a file URL is not supported.
+The POST request is not supported for a file URL.

-You can execute folder operations by sending a POST request with an `application/json; charset=utf-8` content type to a folder path.
+You can execute folder operations by sending a POST request with an `application/json; charset=utf-8` content type for a folder path.

 Below is the list of supported commands: